-- If your job involves creating informative presentations every once in a while, screen annotation software can really make a difference in terms of how your audience perceives the message of your demonstration.
+- If your job involves creating informative presentations every once in a while, screen annotation software can really make a difference.

 In other words, screen annotation software can also be seen as a mix of presentation, screen capturing, whiteboard and note-taking tools.

 Such tools are useful especially for teachers or professional who often deliver presentations and don’t want to spend too much time preparing slides.